genome-spy/genome-spy/docs/basic-concepts/coordinate-system.md

 ---

 Just as genome browsers, GenomeSpy has a horizontally scrollable viewport.
-The horizontal (x) axis is always quantitative and linear.
+The horizontal axis is always quantitative and linear.
 In other words, it is used for presenting numeric values, e.g. quantities or coordinates on the scrollable viewport.